prof3ssorSt3v3/mad9011/docs/deliverables/assignments/midterm.md

 ### Logo Design

-Create a logo for your hypothetical website.
-This logo should encapsulate your website's theme and be memorable to visitors.
+Create a logo for your hypothetical app.
+This logo should encapsulate your app's theme and be memorable to visitors.

 ![Logo Example](./assets/logo-example.png)

 **Instructions:**

-1. Brainstorm ideas that symbolize your website's theme and purpose.
+1. Brainstorm ideas that symbolize your app's theme and purpose.
 2. Sketch several logo concepts before selecting the most promising one.
 3. Design your logo using Adobe Illustrator, ensuring it is scalable and versatile for different uses.
-4. Choose colors and fonts that align with your website's design language.
+4. Choose colors and fonts that align with your app's design language.
 5. Export your logo as and SVG.

 **File organization:**